Instructor: Amanda Castleman

 How much time does it take?

 Time commitment varies, but assume about half-an-hour for each of the lessons, plus an hour to create the pitch for feedback.
+Please budget at least 30-60 minutes to offer peer feedback as well.
+Online classes can be a powerful place to build your network and find beta-readers at a similar level.
+Make sure to connect with your fellow students!

 What sort of success can I expect?